Asiana Treks and Tours

 Mountain water is generally pure, but it's always best to be cautious.
 Consider using a bottle with a Steripen or an in-built filtration system, such as LifeStraw.
 Water purification tablets are another reliable option.
 With these precautions, you can drink mountain water with confidence, knowing it's safe.

 Using chlorine or iodine tablets may change the taste of the water.
-To help cover the unpleasant taste, you can add flavoured electrolyte powder, which can be easily found at a medical shop in Kathmandu.
-These powders enhance the taste and replenish essential minerals like sodium, potassium, and magnesium, keeping you healthy and energised during your hike.
+To help mask the unpleasant taste, you can add flavoured electrolyte powder, which is easily available at a medical shop in Kathmandu.
+These powders enhance the flavour and replenish essential minerals like sodium, potassium, and magnesium, keeping you healthy and energised during your hike.

 Teahouses offer boiled drinking water for an additional cost, which increases as you climb higher.
 The kitchen staff will treat you and boil drinking water during the climb.